How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Wi-Fi Setup for nodes with no Desktop GUI (Command-line Only)

-This Article has detailed instructions on how to set up wifi on Debian.
+This Article has detailed instructions on how to set up WiFi on Debian.
 This process does require knowing the node's IP address (which can usually be found on your router management page) and initially connecting to the node through ethernet with an SSH app.
 This may not be easy to do on networks that you do not manage but there are ways to make that easier, for example you can set up a command in ASL to say the node's IP address in response to a DTMF command.
 On all nodes I ship I have DTMF commands *690 and *691 set up to say the node's LAN and WAN IP addresses.
 See the AllScan FaceBook Group for details on how to set up these commands, plus many other tips and updates.

-Before configuring WiFi as described in the above article you may need to run the following steps: "sudo su", "apt install wireless-tools wpasupplicant", then run "iwconfig" and confirm a wireless interface is listed.
-On a Dell 3040 with internal wifi module this shows a wireless interface named "mlan0".
+Before configuring WiFi as described in the above article you may need to run the following steps: "sudo su", "apt install wireless-tools net-tools wpasupplicant", then run "iwconfig" and confirm a wireless interface is listed.
+On a Dell 3040 with internal WiFi module this shows a wireless interface named "mlan0".
 You may then need to run "ifconfig mlan0 up" to start the interface. "iw mlan0 scan" should then list the available networks, or run "iw mlan0 scan | grep SSID" to see just the names.

-After first setting up wifi on a 3040 I was seeing a lot of jitter and audio dropouts but after disconnecting the ethernet cable, restarting my wifi router and restarting the node, everything worked perfectly.
+After first setting up WiFi on a 3040 I was seeing a lot of jitter and audio dropouts but after disconnecting the ethernet cable, restarting my WiFi router and restarting the node, everything worked perfectly.

-Another way to set up wifi on Debian is with iwd, which may be slightly simpler vs. the article above.
+Another way to set up WiFi on Debian is with iwd, which may be slightly simpler vs. the article above.
 See this Article for details.

 Wi-Fi Setup for nodes with a Desktop GUI

-To simplify wifi network management a desktop environment can be set up on the node such as Xfce or MATE along with a small ~11-15" LCD monitor and USB keyboard/trackpad – or use an inexpensive Netbook or small Laptop instead of a MiniPC.
-Connecting is then as simple as clicking on the network icon and selecting the wifi network.
+To simplify WiFi network management a Desktop Environment (DE) can be set up on the node such as MATE along with a small LCD monitor and USB keyboard/trackpad – or use an inexpensive Netbook or small Laptop instead of a MiniPC.
+Connecting is then as simple as clicking on the network icon and selecting the WiFi network.
+The DE should then be configured for auto-login so that WiFi will auto-connect after bootup without needing to turn on a monitor and manually log in with a keyboard.

 Full-Duplex Communication Benefits